Well, this is a bit exciting.

 Why?

-When your clients who are registered for GST pay you GST, it reduces the GST they need to pay the ATO, so they are not actually paying anything additional by the end of each BAS period.
+When your clients who are registered for GST pay the GST on your invoice to you, it reduces the GST they need to pay the ATO, so they are not actually paying anything additional by the end of each BAS period.
+They are simply changing who they pay that portion of GST to.

-If you’re registered for GST (and you must if you earn over the threshold), it has to be paid.
+If you are registered for GST (and you must if you earn over the threshold), it has to be paid.

-As nice as it sounds for you to absorb the 10%, it is your client’s obligation to pay the GST owed on your services should you issue an invoice with GST, regardless of whether they themselves are registered and can claim it back.
+As nice as it sounds for you to absorb the 10%, it is your client’s obligation to pay the GST owed on your services should you issue an invoice with GST, regardless of whether they themselves are registered and can claim it back for a reduce BAS bill.

 Don’t worry, this is a normal part of running a business on both sides and paying the appropriate taxes due – they will not be upset that you have to fulfil your obligations, but just in case, we’ve put together a template below that you can use to notify them.